 EPS_FALLBACK (17)

-In the RA-Request (RAR), this value shall be used by the PCF to report EPS Fallback for the resources requested for a particular service information (media type voice).
+In the RA-Request (RAR), this value shall be used to report EPS Fallback for the resources requested for a particular service information (media type voice).

-In the AA-Request (AAR), this value indicates that the AF requests the PCF to provide a notification when the access network initiates EPS Fallback for the requested resources associated to service information for voice media type.
+In the AA-Request (AAR), this value indicates that the AF requests to provide a notification when the access network initiates EPS Fallback for the requested resources associated to service information for voice media type.

 Applicable to functionality introduced with the EPSFallbackReport feature as described in clause 5.4.1.

+This value is only applicable to 5GS as described in Annex E.

+INDICATION_OF_REALLOCATION_OF_CREDIT (x)

+Within a RAR, this value shall be used to report to the AF the SDFs for which credit has been reallocated after the former out of credit indication (3GPP TS 32.240 [23] and 3GPP TS 32.299 [24]).
+The SDFs that are impacted as a consequence of the reallocation of credit condition shall be provided within the Flows AVP.
+In the AAR, this value indicates the AF requests to provide a notification of SDFs for which credit has been reallocated after the former out of credit indication.
+Applicable to functionality introduced with the ReallocationOfCredit feature as described in clause 5.4.1.

+This value is only applicable to 5GS as described in Annex E.